Rational motivic path spaces and Kim's relative unipotent section conjecture: Introduction

 As a direct corollary of the concentration theorem, we find,

-\begin{scor}[Pathwise motivically global theorem] Suppose $X$ is a smooth affine curve with \'etale divisor at infinity over an open integer scheme $Z$, and let $p \in Z$ be a closed point.
-Then every point of $X(Z_p)$ which is pathwise motivically global up to p-adic \'etale homotopy is pathwise motivically global.
-(In other words, the third inclusion in our \emph{factorization of Kim's cutter} (theorem \ref{thmfact}) is onto.)
-If $X$ is mixed Tate, then the same holds with ``motivic homotopy'' in place of ``$p$-adic \'etale homotopy''. \end{scor}
+\begin{scor}[Pathwise motivically global theorem] Suppose $X$ is a smooth mixed Tate affine curve with \'etale divisor at infinity over an open integer scheme $Z$, and let $p \in Z$ be a closed point.
+Then the inclusion